-A typical test arrangement is shown in Figures 1, 2, & 3, where the test object consists of 3 cubicles.
+A typical test arrangement is shown in Figures 1 to 4, where the test object consists of 3 cubicles.
 A test in the circuit breaker compartment with an arc fault current of 40 kA/1s was carried out in the end cubicle with accessibility on front, left side and rear.
-The test arrangement in the photo (Figure 1) shows the equipment immediately after the test, with all of the indicators intact (the black squares of cloth next to the panel).

-The oscillogram (Figure 4) of the 3 phase arc fault test 40 kA / 1s shows arc currents and arc voltages in all the three phases, together with pressure as a function of time (bottom trace).
-The instant of opening of the pressure relief flap can be clearly seen.
-The energy developed during the test measured 38 MJ.
+The test arrangement in the photo (Figure 1) shows the equipment immediately after the test, with all the indicators intact.
+The oscillogram (Figure 2) of the 3 phase arc fault test 40 kA / 1s shows arc currents and arc voltages in all the three phases, pressure as a function of time and the instant of opening of the pressure relief flap.
+The energy developed measured 38 MJ.